PhilAndrew/JumpMicro/README.md

     > sbt osgiBundle

-3. Build features file for Karaf and deploy it to Karaf
+3. Build features file for Karaf and deploy it to Karaf, for the deployment you need to have set the right environment variables for this to locate Karaf, KARAF_HOME, KARAF_DEPLOY, KARAF_JAR_DIRECTORY.

     > sbt karafBuild karafDeploy